 How does the one-time restructuring impact the Financial Institutions?

-The restructuring of the loans impacts the profitability, & thereby the capital adequacy ratios leading to reducing capacity to raise further funds, of the Financial Institutions since they are required to create a provision for the restructured loans.
+The loan restructuring impacts the loans impacts the profitability, & thereby the capital adequacy ratios leading to reducing capacity to raise further funds, of the Financial Institutions since they are required to create a provision for the restructured loans.
 The provision required as follows:

 - In case of personal loans – 10% of the residual loan or provisions held as per the extant IRAC norms immediately before implementation, whichever is higher